 This is a good question.
-I would recommend REG as a first exam for people who have a lot of experience with federal taxation.
-For instance, if you work as a tax accountant, this exam should be fairly straight forward for you.
+I would recommend REG as the first exam for people who have a lot of experience with federal taxation.
+For instance, if you work as a tax accountant, this exam should be fairly straightforward for you.
 You have a lot of the tough memorization already done.

-If tax is a difficult topic for you, on the other hand, I wouldn’t recommend this as a first section.
+If taxes are a difficult topic for you, on the other hand, I wouldn’t recommend this as a first section.
 Here’s which exam you should take first.